lucianommartins/ideasReminder/README.md

-# 💡 IdeasReminder - Your WhatsApp Sidekick for Ideas and Tasks! 🧠
+# 💡 VoiceTasks - Your WhatsApp Sidekick for Ideas and Tasks! 🧠

 Ever have a brilliant idea闪过 (shǎn guò - flash by) your mind, only to forget it moments later?
-IdeasReminder is here to help!
+VoiceTasks is here to help!
 This WhatsApp bot, powered by Node.js, Express, Twilio, and Google's Gemini AI, not only captures your thoughts but also integrates seamlessly with your **Google Tasks**, turning fleeting ideas into actionable items.

 Send text, voice notes, or even images, and let Gemini process them.
 Or, use simple commands to manage your Google Tasks directly from WhatsApp.